| EXECUTIVE SUMMARY

 these systems begin to fail, to our humanitarian values.

-20. The pace of internal migration from countryside
+20. The pace of internal migration from countryside to over-swollen cities is greatly intensified by rapid

 population growth.
 Enormous burdens are placed on LDC